dcwestra/DockerSwarmLXC/README.md

 ## Installation

+You must apply this fix to all lxc nodes in your swarm.
 You can copy and past everything below, or use the files in this repository.

 ### 1. Configure the LXC container